Classes for Actors & Performers in Boston

 Matthew Bretschneider was clearly cast for his physical acting and his ability to slip easily for one distinct character into another”.

--Theater Mirror, 2022, Common Ground Revisited at the Huntington Theatre Company
+-Theater Mirror, 2022, Common Ground Revisited, Huntington Theatre Company

 “Matthew gently encouraged us to expand into the full range of emotions.
-There is a surprising feeling of comfort in exploring those edges and allowing them to breathe.”
+There is a surprising feeling in exploring those edges and allowing them to breathe.”

 -Student Testimonial